1. In these Conditions of Use, the following words and expressions will have the meanings set out against them below:

 - Conflict: If there is any conflict in meaning between the English language version of these Conditions of Use and any version or translation of these Conditions of Use, the English language version will prevail.

-Discount Offer means dining, spa, and retail offers typically characterised by a discount offered by a Merchant to Customer where the merchant is the Merchant of Record (Customer pays the Merchant directly); generally, merchant-funded discounts (money-off or %-off).
+means dining, spa, and retail offers typically characterised by a discount offered by a Merchant to Customer where the Merchant is the Merchant of Record (Customer pays the Merchant directly); generally, Merchant-funded discounts (money-off or %-off).

 - Merchant of Record: Merchant is the Merchant of Record for Discount Offers access through this Programme.
 Customer pays the Merchant directly following use of Discount Offer.

 - Access: Discount Offers can only be accessed through the Programme website or app.
 Discount Offer will be applied by the Merchant following the settlement of the transaction between Customer and the Merchant.